magento/architecture/design-documents/service-isolation/invoker.md

 }
 ```
 ##### Remote Invoker
-Used to make a call to a Magento server
+Used to make a call to a Magento server.
+Can be used by 3rd party devs to write proxy services and modify invoker functionality/gateway.
 ```php
 interface InvokerInterface {
     /**